-The Raise Awareness Program (RAP) has now replaced the Community Experience Program (CEP).
+When the regulations allow it, you have the opportunity to come and join The Raise Awareness Program (RAP).
+The RAP has now replaced the Community Experience Program (CEP).
 This innovative program is designed to support you in living your full potential.

 The RAP is a complete immersion in self-discovery and inner transformation, in a supportive community where you can spend a month or longer looking at yourself in relation to others.

 What keeps you from living your life to the full?

 - Struggling with negative emotions such as resentment and anger?